Skip to Content

 Pipeline

-Drag features through the pipeline: inbox → backlog → in-progress → in-evaluation → done.
-The Remaining quota before reset strip at the top summarises cached Claude Code and Codex limits — see Usage limits on the Pipeline.
+The Pipeline renders each feature’s server-owned valid actions and lifecycle state: inbox → backlog → in-progress → in-evaluation → done.
+The Remaining quota before reset strip summarises any available unified agent-quota data — see Usage limits on the Pipeline.

 Pipeline view